Cancer-Related Post-Traumatic Stress (PDQ®): Supportive care - Patient Information [NCI]

 - Feeling detached from oneself or reality.

-Certain factors may make it more likely that a patient will have post-traumatic stress.
+Certain factors may make it more likely that a patient will have PTS.

 - Cancer that recurs (comes back) was shown to increase stress symptoms in patients.

-- Breast cancer survivors who had more advanced cancer or lengthy surgeries, or a history of trauma or anxiety disorders, were more likely to be diagnosed with PTSD.
+- Breast cancer survivors who had advanced cancer, long surgeries, or a history of trauma or anxiety disorders, were more likely to be diagnosed with PTSD.

 - Previous trauma.

 - High level of general stress.

 - Genetic factors and biological factors (such as a hormone disorder) that affect memory and learning.

 - Having PTSD or other psychological problems before being diagnosed with cancer.